Karam-Abbas/Academia/README.md

 # Academia
-All the academic work is placed here.
+All the academic lab work is placed here.